-Norcal offers a variety of camps for rowers new to rowing.
-All camps are for middle and high school students.
-During the week, campers will be exposed to as many rowing experiences as possible, they all will learn to row, cox and be exposed to a bit of racing and the fun the sport has to offer.
-The athletes are welcome to do multiple weeks of camp and the camps do not have to be consecutive weeks.
-In addition to on-the-water training, the camps help athletes get a jump-start on their fitness.
-Each camp involves a little bit of running, erging, stretching, and core work.
+Norcal offers a variety of camps for athletes new to rowing.
+All camps are for middle and high school students, ages 12-19.
+During the week, campers will be exposed to as many rowing experiences as possible: rowing, coxing, racing, and land training (which includes running, erging, stretching, and core work).
+Athletes are welcome to do multiple weeks of camp and the camps do not have to be consecutive weeks.
+Camp dates will be announced in February.

 Although rowing does not involve being IN the water; ALL campers MUST know how to swim for safety purposes.

 Step One: Learn to Row

-This session is for campers ages 12-19.
-No experience is necessary for this introduction week.
+- No experience is necessary for this introductory week.
 This camp is co-ed.
-Campers will learn how to safely handle the equipment, the basics of the rowing stroke, how to train on the rowing machines (ergometers/ergs) and will get exposure to as many components of rowing on the water as possible.
+Campers will learn to safely handle the equipment, the basics of the rowing stroke, how to train on the rowing machines (ergometers/ergs), and will get exposure to as many components of rowing on the water as possible.
 We will spend some time on land and water each day introducing campers to all facets of rowing.
-Register Here.

 Step Two: Intro to Competitive Rowing

-Campers ages 12-19 must have completed one week of Learn to Row or one of the middle school programs, before the beginning of this camp.
+Campers must have completed one week of Learn to Row or equivalent from another program before the beginning of this camp.
 We will be on the water for most of the camp working on more advanced techniques and understanding how to move the boats.
 The goal of this camp is to increase rowing skills and teach athletes the fun of rowing as a sport.
 We emphasize teamwork, introduce more rowing fitness concepts and provide an environment for each camper to improve their rowing skills.
 This camp can be attended multiple times.